Greater pricing power to help Canadian exporters withstand loonie surge

 "Under normal circumstances, a rising Canadian dollar would hinder the competitiveness of Canadian exports, but the way ag (agriculture) markets have risen overall, it's a moot point," said Lorne Boundy, merchandiser for Winnipeg-based crop handler Paterson Grain.

-(Reporting by Fergal Smith; additional reporting by Allison Lampert in Montreal and Rod Nickel in Winnipeg Editing by Denny Thomas and Jonathan Oatis)
+(Reporting by Fergal Smith; additional reporting by Allison Lampert in Montreal, Rod Nickel in Winnipeg and Shreyasee Raj in Bengaluru Editing by Denny Thomas and Jonathan Oatis and Kirsten Donovan)

 ((fergal.smith@thomsonreuters.com; +1 647 480 7446;))